H. W. G. Wijeyekoon

-Major General Hemachandra Wickrama Gerard Wijeyekoon, OBE, ED (25 June 1911 – April 1969) was a Sri Lankan military leader and diplomat.
+Hemachandra Wickrama Gerard Wijeyekoon (25 June 1911 – April 1969) was a Sri Lankan military leader and diplomat.
 He was the second Ceylonese Commander of the Ceylon Army from 1960 to 1963 and formerly Ceylon's High Commissioner to Pakistan and Ambassador to Italy.

 Early life and education

 He was the eldest son of Sir Gerard Wijeyekoon, former president of the Senate of Ceylon and Lady Wijeyekoon.
 Educated at St Joseph's College, Colombo and University of Oxford gaining a BA.
 Returning to Ceylon as a barrister, he enrolled as an advocate of the Supreme Court of Ceylon.
 Later he became a land settlement officer.

 Military career

 Ceylon Defence Force

 He was commissioned as a second lieutenant in the Ceylon Light Infantry in 1935 which was a volunteer force.
 With the outbreak of World War II and the mobilization of the Ceylon Defence Force he began active service, being promoted to captain in 1940.
 Wijeyekoon was thereafter posted to the 3rd Battalion, Ceylon Light Infantry and underwent tactical training in India.
 In 1942 he was promoted to major and in 1944 to lieutenant colonel, taking command of a battalion of the Ceylon Light Infantry.
 He was appointed commanding officer of the 2nd Battalion, Ceylon Light Infantry in January 1948 and served till October 1949.

 Following Ceylon's independence in 1948 Prime Minister, D.S.
 Senanayake selected Lt.
 Col. Wijeyekoon to serve as secretary to the chief whip in the House of Representatives.